Report: Pedophile got interim national security clearance at DOD

 The process for obtaining an interim clearance is the same for defense contractors as for senior White House aides.
 The FBI is responsible for reviewing the criminal history, financial records and foreign contacts of applicants for the White House, the Department of Defense and other agencies with employees that require clearance.

-As of last week, President Trump's son-in-law and senior adviser Jared Kushner had been operating with an interim security clearance rather than a permanent clearance for almost a year, according to media reports.
+Trump's son-in-law and senior adviser, Jared Kushner, has been operating with an interim security clearance rather than a permanent clearance for more than a year, according to two law enforcement sources.
 Cummings has pressed the White House to disclose information on the status of Kushner's clearance as well as the clearance of Michael Flynn, Trump's former national security adviser, who was later fired and has now pleaded guilty to lying to the FBI.

-"I believe that serious deficiencies in our nation's security clearance processes represent an urgent and grave risk to our national security," Cummings wrote in the letter to Gowdy.
+"I believe that serious deficiencies in our nation's security clearance processes represent an urgent and grave risk to our national security," Cummings wrote.

 Gowdy's office did not immediately respond to a request for comment.